 Definition of Cubism Art

-The name of cubism came from the French art critic Louis Vauxcelles who once coined the termed Cubism after he saw a landscape painting that George Braque painted in 1908.
+The name of cubism came from the French art critic Louis Vauxcelles who once coined the term Cubism after he saw a landscape painting that George Braque painted in 1908.
 Louis Vauxcelle called the new art form Cubism.

 In Cubism artwork, the objects are analyzed, broken up, and then reassembled in an abstract form.
 Instead of just depicting an object from a single viewpoint, it shows the art form or object from multiple points of view to show the object in a greater or fuller content.